Francis Fontan Fund: MSTCVS-QC Quality and Outcomes Fellowship 2023

 The MSTCVS Quality Collaborative is honored to have Fontan Fellows working with us and look forward to our continued collaboration.

-This unique collaboration with The Michigan Society of Thoracic and Cardiovascular Surgeons Quality Collaborative (MSTCVS-QC) will allow Dr. Magouliotis and Dr. Topcu to work alongside a multidisciplinary team focused on quality improvement for adult cardiac and general thoracic surgery patients in Michigan.
+This unique collaboration with The Michigan Society of Thoracic and Cardiovascular Surgeons Quality Collaborative (MSTCVS-QC) will allow Dr. Estrada to work alongside a multidisciplinary team focused on quality improvement for adult cardiac and general thoracic surgery patients in Michigan.

 Past Fellowship Recipients

 Dr. Dimitrios Magoulitois, MD joined the MSTCVS Quality Collaborative Coordinating Center in May 2022, from the University Hospital of Larissa, Greece.
 His interests are in quality and outcomes, Statistical dexterity, and is working on his second master’s in molecular medicine.

 Ahmet Can Topcu, MD spent six months at the MSTCVS Quality Collaborative Coordinating Center.
 He hopes to help establish an Adult Cardiac Surgery Database at his institution in Istanbul, Turkey.

 Chris Bond, Mb ChB joined the MSTCVS Coordinating Center in late April 2019 and stayed though the end of August 2019.
 He is completing his Senior registrar year in Birmingham, England.

 Milan Milojevic, MD, PhD, MSc spent four months at the MSTCVS Quality Collaborative Coordinating Center.
 He returned to the Erasmus University Medical Center, Rotterdam (Netherlands) where he completed his PhD and is practicing as an Intensivist in Serbia and is leading Clinical Practice Guidelines for EACTS.